dojo/docs/dijit/form.rst

 -------

 * `dijit.form.Button </Button>`_
-* `dijit.form.DropDownButton </DropDownButton>`_ A button that displays a menu or some other popup when you press it.
+* `dijit.form.DropDownButton </DropDownButton>`_

+  A button that displays a menu or some other popup when you press it

 * `dijit.form.ComboButton </ComboButton>`_
 * `dijit.form.ToggleButton </ToggleButton>`_